-Children in Ireland are among the most vulnerable members of society.
+Children are among the most vulnerable members of society.
 The law of the state protects children until they are deemed to be able to interact in society as adults.
-For this reason children are treated differently from adults by the criminal justice system in Ireland.
-The law which deals with children found in breach of the criminal law is contained in the Children Act, 2001 which was amended by the Criminal Justice Act 2006 (pdf).
+For this reason children are treated differently from adults by the criminal justice system.
+The law which deals with children found in breach of the criminal law is contained in the Children Act, 2001 which was amended by the Criminal Justice Act 2006 and other acts.

 The Children Act 2001 Act became law in July 2001 and since then most of the provisions of the 2001 Act and the amendments have been brought into force.
 The 2001 legislation is based on the philosophy that children in conflict with the law should only be detained (custody) by the state as a last resort.
 There are many community based measures which must be explored and exhausted before detention can be considered.